What is confidentiality?

 - Our assessment that you are a danger to yourself or others.

-- Our assessment that a child or elder is being abused, neglected or exploited.
+- Our assessment that a child, an elderly person or a person with a disability is being abused, neglected or exploited.

 - If we are required to present records or information as part of a legal proceeding.